How Radio Leaders Are Preparing For 2021 - Radio Ink

 Radio Ink has created a series of videos from the industry’s top leaders called Visions and Decisions.
-Over the next month you’ll hear from radio’s most powerful people about how they are preparing to strike back in 2021.
+Over the next several weeks you’ll hear from radio’s most powerful people about how they’re preparing to strike back in 2021.
+Today: Mary Berner, Erik Hellum and Kevin Garrity.
 Our series sponsor is RadioMax, watch it HERE.

 Watch week #1 HERE